jjlong150/ExcelToGraphviz/docs/exchange/README.md

+---
+prev: /sql/
+next: /settings/
+---

 # Exchanging Data

 There are several drawbacks of using an Excel workbook with macros as your Graphviz IDE.

 - The primary drawback is that the data and the macro code live together in the same file.
 As new versions of the spreadsheet get published with new features it has always been a chore to copy existing data spanning several worksheets, and all the ribbon settings from the old version to the new version.
 - Another drawback is that an Excel Workbook is actually a zip file internally.
 With the file being a binary file, it is not conducive to checking into version control software such as Git, or for performing a diff on to see what has changed between versions.
 - Sharing services such as [Pastebin](https://pastebin.com/) provide an easy mechanism for sharing content and examples, but they require text files.
 - Finally, VBA macro-enabled workbooks are not always trusted by people, or email systems.
 People trying to share the workbook over email often learn that the email system has stripped the attachment from the email due to the presence of macros.

 It became apparent that a text-based representation of the data, styles, and settings was needed.
 The features to support exporting and importing the spreadsheet data comprise the `Exchange` workbook tab.
 There is not an associated worksheet since data exchange is focused on the internal contents of the workbook.